 How do it know?

-This is the punch line to an old joke about the hick and the thermos; when it is explained to the hick that a thermos keeps hot things hot and cold things cold, he looks puzzled and asks, “How do it know?”
+This is the punch line to an old joke: when a man is told that a thermos keeps hot things hot and cold things cold, he looks puzzled and asks, “How do it know?”

 Oh, wow.
 Are you thinking what I’m thinking?
 They’re going to end up being an Irwin Allen production.

 Irwin Allen (1916-1991) was the television and movie producer behind such shows as Lost in Space, The Time Tunnel, and Land of the Giants.